mayanksharma91/badass-cookies-dev/README.md

 Column in user_details table that specifies number of quests created Columns for each quest in user_details OR a separate quests table

----- Change weight to frequency - currently confusing Ideally higher weight cookies, i.e. more important should be shown less to retain potency
+---- Change variable name weight to frequency - currently confusing Ideally higher weight cookies, i.e. more important should be shown less to retain potency